 Navigating the pitfalls of labor and employment law can be challenging for even the most experienced employers, let alone individual business owners, entrepreneurs, and new government contractors.
-Employers face numerous regulatory and compliance issues, concerns over the protection of their critical and confidential information, and matters regarding remedies or defense when things do not go as planned.
-At Hicks Thomas LLP, our Texas employment attorneys have decades of combined experience enable our firm to provide an array of services in the area of employment law litigation, counseling, and advice.
+Employers face numerous regulatory and compliance issues, concerns over the protection of their critical and confidential information, and the need to resort to formal dispute resolution mechanisms when things do not go as planned.
+At Hicks Thomas LLP, our Texas employment attorneys have decades of combined experience which enables our firm to provide an array of services in the area of employment law litigation, counseling, and advice.

 - Theft of trade secrets and unfair competition